lechefran/python_slam/README.md

 Camera poses are world-to-camera transforms.
 Translation and map coordinates have **arbitrary scale**.
 There is no loop closure, general relocalization, dense reconstruction, or persistent top-down map yet.
 The image panel is a tracking view, not a 2D map.
 Planned improvements and point-data interchange are in [TODO.md](TODO.md).

+Trajectory history is stored independently of mapping frames; see [trajectory records](docs/trajectory-records.md).

 ## Setup on macOS or Linux

 Use **CPython 3.11–3.14** and a fresh virtual environment.
 The initial binary-install target is Apple Silicon macOS and 64-bit glibc Linux (x86-64/ARM64, glibc 2.28 or newer).
 This is not a guarantee for every Linux distribution, architecture, or Python build.
 Alpine/musl, 32-bit systems, and older glibc need a separately validated native build or the container below.